Codecademy/docs/content/kotlin/concepts/arrays/arrays.md

 There are different methods for accessing and modifying arrays in Kotlin such as the `.get()` and `.set()` methods.

-As you know, an array in Kotlin is basically a class.
-Therefore, we can access the data of a class object via its member functions.
-The get() and set() functions are said to be member functions.
+An array in Kotlin is basically a class.
+Therefore, the data of the class object can be accessed via its member functions.
+The `.get()` and `.set()` methods are said to be member functions.

 The get() method takes a single parameter—the index of the element and returns the value of the item at that index.